memgraph/orb/docs/events.md

 Property `localPoint` contains the coordinates in the system of node positions, while `globalPoint` is the original mouse coordinate on the canvas.
-Property `subject` will be filled with either `INode` or `IEdge` if mouse click position is on top of the node or edge.
-Same objects are received in the events `NODE_CLICK` and `EDGE_CLICK`.
+Property `subject` will be filled with either `INode` or `IEdge` if the mouse click position is on top of the node or edge.
+The same objects are received in the events `NODE_CLICK` and `EDGE_CLICK`.

 If you need to check if `subject` is a `INode` or `IEdge` use type check functions from orb: